-Hamburg is northern Germany’s beautiful port city, running over with old-school charm and picturesque romance (with a few raunchy winks to boot!).
-And with the opening of its new philharmonic hall, Hamburg is shining out on the map, being swiftly named to both NatGeo’s and the New York Times’ lists of Places to Visit.
-So, what can you do in Hamburg?
+Hamburg is northern Germany’s beautiful port city, running over with old-school charm, picturesque romance (with a few raunchy winks to boot!), and an entertaining Hamburg nightlife.
+And with the opening of its new philharmonic hall, Hamburg sites to see are shining out on the map, naming Hamburg to both NatGeo’s and the New York Times’ lists of Places to Visit.
+So, what are some things to do in Hamburg, Germany?

 Germany can be tricky place to visit for traveling professionals, in part because the strict labor laws mean most businesses are closed by 8 p.m.
 Hamburg is a typical Germany city in this regard, but it has enough notable exceptions that you’ll can get a good sampling of the city during your Hamburg trip, even after the workday is through.

 Enjoy Music in Reeperbahn with Hamburg Rock Clubs